killianweid/chalet-caviar/wp-content/plugins/premium-addons-for-elementor/readme.txt

-=== Premium Addons for Elementor ===
+﻿=== Premium Addons for Elementor ===
 Contributors: Leap13, Rimoun
-Tags: Elementor, Elementor Page Builder, Elements, Elementor Addons, Add-ons, Page Builder, Widgets, Elementor Widgets Donate Link: https://premiumaddons.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme Requires at Least: 4.5
+Tags: elementor, elements, addons, elementor addon, elementor widget, elementor extensions, page builder, builder, visual editor, wordpress page builder
+Donate Link: https://premiumaddons.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme
+Requires at least: 5.0
-Tested Up To: 5.2.2
+Tested Up To: 5.5.1
 Requires PHP: 5.4
-Stable Tag: 3.7.8
+Stable Tag: 3.21.6
 License: GPL v3.0
 License URI: https://opensource.org/licenses/GPL-3.0

-Elementor Widgets and Addons like Vertical Scroll, Grid, Carousel, Google Maps, Pricing Tables, Countdown, Testimonials, Blog and more.
+Premium Addons for Elementor plugin includes widgets and addons like Blog Post Grid, Gallery, Carousel, Modal Popup, Lottie Animations, Google Maps, Pricing Tables, Countdown, Testimonials and much more.

 == Description ==

-Supercharge your Elementor Page Builder with 50+ highly customizable widgets and add-ons that will give you the ability to build sophisticated websites in less time with no coding required.
+Supercharge your Elementor Page Builder with 53+ highly customizable Elementor addons and widgets, 270+ premade Elementor templates that will give you the ability to build sophisticated websites in less time with no coding required.
 Both Elementor and Premium Addons plugins take your WordPress website to the next level.

 [**Check Elementor Widgets & Addons Demo Pages**](https://premiumaddons.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

+### New: Elementor Lottie Animations Integration
+You can now use [Lottie Animations in ALL our Elementor widgets](https://premiumaddons.com/elementor-lottie-animations-section-addon/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).
+Whatever widget that have an image or icon option now have also the option to add a Lottie animation.
+Lottie animations are open source, lightweight and available for free, Use them now to make your Elementor pages more eye-catching.

-#### NEW: Elementor Templates
+### NEW: Elementor Templates
 NEW: Ever-growing [Elementor Section Templates Library](https://premiumaddons.com/premium-templates-for-elementor/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) Available on both Premium Addons Free and PRO versions.
 Browse, preview, and insert the template you like in your page/post with just ONE click.

-#### NEW: Freehand Design Experience
+### NEW: Freehand Design Experience
 Following Elementor's steps, we've implemented freehand design experience in many widgets and addons to make it easier to design amazing layouts using your mouse.

-#### 50+ Elementor Widgets & Addons
+### 50+ Elementor Widgets & Addons
 Besides adding new widgets on monthly bases, we don't mainly focus on the number, we focus on adding as much customization options to our widgets as possible more than anywhere else.

-#### Modular & Lightweight
+### Modular & Lightweight
 Premium Addons has been built the same way Elementor was built so it's fully modular.
 You can enable/disable specific elements to prevent overloading your website with code you will not actually use which helps your website have a blazing fast performance.

-#### WPML Ready
+### WPML Ready
 You can use Premium Addons for Elementor to build multilingual websites easily as our plugin is 100%  compatible with WPML.

-#### Fully Responsive & Cross Browser Ready
+### Fully Responsive & Cross Browser Ready
 Each widget and addon has been tested on different screen sizes, mobile devices, and tablets keeping in mind to add special responsive controls for the tricky widgets and addons we create.
 We always test Premium Addons on [BrowserStack](https://www.browserstack.com) to make sure that everything is stable.

 ## Elementor Widgets & Addons Included